jostylr/event-when/test/test.md

             actual.push("emit that 2");
             evObj.emitter.stop(true);
         }, function () {
-            actual.push("seen because the handler array is not stopped");
+            actual.push("not seen because the handler array is stopped");
     }]);

     emitter.on("stopping test", [function () {